- Medicare Supplement Plan F and Plan N are similar except that Plan F covers your Medicare Part B deductible.

 ---|---|---|

-- Medigap (Medicare supplement insurance) helps beneficiaries pay for the things that original Medicare does not.
-It is purchased through private insurers.
+Medigap (Medicare supplement insurance) helps beneficiaries pay for items that Original Medicare does not cover.
+You purchase it through private insurers.